 Dr Smith is Leader of Strategy and Operations Cluster at the Bristol Business School.
 Her areas of expertise are Operations Management/Supply Chain Management.
 An active researcher, Dr Smith focuses on the areas of service quality, small business, sustainable supply chains and ERP implementation.

-Dr Lerigo-Sampson is currently a Lecturer in Operations and Innovation Management in the Faculty of Business and Law.
+Dr Lerigo-Sampson is currently a Lecturer in Operations and Innovation Management in the College of Business and Law at UWE Bristol.
 Although her formal teaching includes areas of operations, strategy and general business management, her primary research interest is wellbeing.
 Dr Lerigo-Sampson is a Fellow of the Higher Education Academy.